-This is another classic, but this one is less modernized.
+The quiff is another classic, but this one is less modernized.
 The quiff has been around for decades, and it never truly fell out of fashion.
-All it really does is adjust to the style of the day, and right now, quiffs are medium to medium-long in length.
-Other than that, they’re the same old haircut.
-They’re ideal for showing off a strong hairline and healthy hair.
-They require a little bit of maintenance, but it’s still not a particularly troubling haircut.
+All it does is adjust to the day's style, and right now, quiffs are medium to medium-long in length.
+Other than that, they're the same old haircut.
+They're ideal for showing off a strong hairline and healthy hair.
+They require a little bit of maintenance, but it's still not a particularly troubling haircut.
 If you like proven looks and low-risk style, go with a quiff.

 If you think about the greased hair of the 50s and modernize it, you'll be close to the new slicked-back hairstyle.
 It's for longer hair (but not shoulder or ponytail length).
 It favors straight hair, although some guys try to make it work with a light curl.

 The modern take on slicked-back hair is to use a little less product.
 It will still have deliberate shape and texture, but your hair doesn't have to be crystallized or dripping with grease to make the look work.